William Connor Magee: Life

 He was born in Cork, Ireland.
 His father was a minor canon of St Fin Barre's Cathedral, Cork and a curate of the parish attached to the Anglican cathedral; his grandfather was William Magee, Archbishop of Dublin.
 Young Magee was educated at Kilkenny College and entered Trinity College, Dublin with a scholarship at thirteen.
 In November 1843, he delivered the inaugural address as Auditor of the reformed College Historical Society, in Trinity College.

 He was ordained in 1844 to the curacy of St Thomas's, Dublin, but, being threatened with tuberculosis, went after two years to Málaga, Spain.
-On his return he took a curacy at Bath, England (1849–1851) and was soon appointed to the Octagon Chapel (1851–1860), where his fame both as preacher and platform speaker continued to spread.
+On his return he took a curacy at Bath, England (1849–1851) and was then appointed to the Octagon Chapel (1851–1860).
 Some years afterwards he was made prebendary of Wells Cathedral.
 In 1860, poor health caused him to accept the living of Enniskillen, Ireland.
 In 1864 he was made Dean of Cork and in 1866, additionally, Dean of the Chapel Royal, Dublin Castle, and a chaplain to the Lord Lieutenant.
-Here he showed those great gifts which ultimately raised him to high office; a powerful grasp of mental, moral and political problems, combined with eloquence of a high order, illuminated with brilliant flashes of wit.
+Here he showed those gifts which ultimately raised him to high office; a powerful grasp of mental, moral and political problems, combined with eloquence of a high order, illuminated with brilliant flashes of wit.

-In 1868 the question of the disestablishment of the Irish church came to the fore, and Magee threw himself into its defence with his usual energy and vivacity.
+In 1868 the question of the disestablishment of the Irish church came to the fore, and Magee threw himself into its defence.
 The success of his orations caused Prime Minister Benjamin Disraeli to offer him the bishopric of Peterborough, England.
-He justified his appointment by his magnificent speech when the Disestablishment Bill reached the House of Lords in 1869, and then plunged into diocesan and general work in England.
-He preached three remarkable sermons on Christian Evidence in Norwich Cathedral in 1871.
+He justified his appointment by his speech when the Disestablishment Bill reached the House of Lords in 1869, and then plunged into diocesan and general work in England.
+He preached three sermons on Christian Evidence in Norwich Cathedral in 1871.
 He took up the temperance question, and declared in the House of Lords that he would rather see "England free than England compulsorily sober", a statement which was misquoted and attacked.